 Thatching Around the World… Around 1900.

 This seems a good point, to take a detour, and move away from these shores.
 To take a look at the craft, as it was practiced in other lands.
-Mixing some history and geography together; as this tour will show the world of a century ago.
+Mixing some history and geography together; as this tour will show the world of over a century ago.
 When most of mankind lived under thatch.
 This was also the great age of the postcard, from which most of the following images are taken.
-Allowing us to see the craft, before the industrial, twentieth century changed things forever, over most of the globe.
+Allowing us to see the craft, before the industrial, twentieth century changed things forever, over most of the planet.

 This tour is also relevant, to the following section of this site.
 As the reader will be able to note the similarities, between the various British thatching traditions; and that of our immediate neighbours.
 Some conjectural reasons, why these exist, follow in the next page.

 o, leaving the islands of Britain, heading west, to our near neighbour… The Island of Ireland.